HangfireIO/Hangfire.Documentation/background-processing/processing-background-jobs.rst

 Processing background jobs
 ===========================

 *Hangfire Server* part is responsible for background job processing.
-It is an optional part, and does not being started automatically -- there is no magic, just additional lines of code.
+It is an optional part and does not start automatically -- there is no magic, just additional lines of code.

 The Server does not depend on ASP.NET and can be started anywhere, from a console application to Microsoft Azure Worker Role.
 Single API for all applications is being exposed through the ``BackgroundJobServer`` class: